Statute effective October 1, 2026

 Expert answers to the most frequently asked questions about sweepstakes casinos in Florida.

-Sweepstakes casinos are not explicitly legal or illegal in Florida.
-They operate in a gray area because Florida Statutes Chapter 849 broadly prohibits gambling but does not specifically address online sweepstakes platforms using the dual-currency (Gold Coin / Sweeps Coin) model.
-Several operators accept Florida players with restrictions, while others geo-block the state entirely.
+Limited availability applies in Florida.
+Florida Statutes Chapter 849 broadly prohibits gambling but does not specifically address online dual-currency sweepstakes platforms, so some operators still accept Florida players with restrictions while others geo-block the state entirely.

 Florida's recent enforcement actions have targeted physical internet café-style parlors operating simulated slot machines, which are addressed directly by Fla.
 Stat. § 849.0931.
 Online sweepstakes casinos - which players access from home via websites or apps - have not been the target of these raids.
 However, the legal theories used against physical locations could potentially be extended to online platforms.